 How long does it take to start a Massachusetts corporation?

-If you hire Northwest to start your corporation, we file online and typically have your Massachusetts corporation formed within 2 business days.
+If you hire Northwest to start your corporation, we file online and typically have your Massachusetts corporation formed within the same business day.

 Does a Massachusetts corporation need a registered agent?

 Yes, you’re required to list your Massachusetts registered agent in your Articles of Organization.
 So who should you appoint?
 You could try to save a few bucks by appointing yourself or someone in your corporation.
 Don’t expect a lot of volunteers though—the job is more headache than you might anticipate.
 This is in part because the registered address you list is public record—and a prime target for data-sellers and spammers.
 Odds are, your address will end up on loads of lists and you’ll find yourself sorting through piles of junk mail.
 You’ll also have to be regularly available at the listed address during business hours in case a process server shows up.
 Missing legal notifications can end up costing much more than a registered agent fee.

 A better option?
 Hire Northwest.
 Our address will go in your Articles (instead of yours).
 We’re in the business of being available—and of getting you your notices ASAP.
 We accept, scan and send notices the same day.
 We’re ready and waiting in the office so you can spend your time doing what you really want to do: running your business.
 Or kayaking in Rockport.
 The point is, your time will be yours to do what you want with.

 Create Bylaws for Your Massachusetts Corporation

 Absolutely.
 While your bylaws aren’t mandatory public filings like your Articles of Organization or Annual Reports, writing and adopting bylaws are crucial steps to organizing your Massachusetts corporation.

 Why are corporate bylaws important?